bm-sms/daimon_skycrawlers/README.md

      $ bin/processor # on new terminal
      ```

     NOTE: Execute step 5 as soon as possible.
-Because crawler.rb and
+Because bin/crawler and
-    processor.rb will stop after 10 seconds by default if their queues
+    bin/processor will stop after 10 seconds by default if their
-    are empty.
+    queues are empty.

 5. Enqueue task